 Gabby isn’t treated like a student in the lab.
-Faculty and Ph.D. level researchers treat her like a team member – respecting her opinion and brainstorming alongside her.
+Faculty and Ph.D.-level researchers treat her like the team member she is respecting her opinion and brainstorming alongside her.

 “It isn’t just about the question you’re asking.
-It’s how you’re asking it and it’s how the people around you are approaching that and whether it’s collaborative or not,” she explained.
+It’s how you’re asking it, and it’s how the people around you are approaching it, and whether it’s collaborative or not,” she explained.